ClementNerma/Rave/docs/books/hybrid.md

 ### For whom is this book?

-This book is for everyone who wants to learn all the features of SilverNight, or simply for developers who are curious to know how this language work.
+This book is for everyone who wants to learn all the features of SilverNight, or simply for developers who are curious to know how this language works.

 In order to fully understand this book, you should already know at least one other programming language (the lower level it is, the better), ideally with a good knowledge in Object-Oriented Programming (OOP) because SilverNight always deal with objects.